warrenlgunn/pdx_redlining/README.md

 # pdx_redlining
-A geo-spatiotemporal analysis of environmental injustice in Portland, Oregon
+A geospatial analysis of environmental burdens, redlining, and gentrification in Portland, Oregon